siccoo/mejofinance/README.md

 **Proposed Stack: HTML 5, CSS 3, Javascript, Node, MongoDB

 ## Deploying your project
-This project is deployed with firebase
+This project is deployed with firebase or netlify